BlueDot BME680 Environmental and Gas Sensor

 Now you are ready to run the sketch.
 What can you expect to receive from the BME680 sensor?

-Just like the BME280 sensor, the BME680 measures temperature, humidity, atmospheric pressure and altitude (calculated from the air pressure).
-The BME680 also contains an integrated metal oxide gas sensor, which basically works as a hot plate with an electrical resistance that decreases when exposed to certain gases in the atmosphere.
-The sensor heats the hot plate up to the target temperature for a certain duration (default values are 320°C for 150 ms) and after that it measures the electrical resistance of the hot plate.
-This is the output of the gas sensor.
+Like the BME280 sensor, the BME680 measures temperature, humidity, atmospheric pressure, and altitude (calculated from the air pressure).
+The BME680 also contains an integrated metal oxide gas sensor, which works as a hot plate with an electrical resistance that decreases when exposed to certain gases in the atmosphere.
+The sensor heats the hot plate to the target temperature for a certain duration (default values are 320°C for 150 ms) and after that, it measures the electrical resistance of the hot plate.
+As a result, this electrical resistance is the output of the gas sensor.

 3D Model